 For National Potato Day, a satirical portrait of Edmund Burke eating potatoes.
 The caption reads “Cincinnatus in retirement falsely supposed to represent Jesuit Padre driven back to his native potatoes.
 See Romanish Commonwealth.”

 The print portrays Burke as an Irish Jesuit eating potatoes from a chamber pot (labelled as a relic of St Peter).
-Irish poverty and Catholicism are alluded to by the pictures of saints on the Wales, the crucifix on the wall and the imps, symbolising the superstition of Catholicism.
+Irish poverty and Catholicism are alluded to by the crucifix and the pictures of saints on the wall, and the imps which symbolise the superstition of Catholicism.

 The title of the print makes an ironic reference to the Roman dictator who returned to his plough after saving his country.